HisayoshiMuramatsu/PASF/README.md

 This is a real-time signal processing algorithm in C++.
 It implements the filter proposed by [1] and [2].
 The first-order periodic/aperiodic separation filter (PASF) has the following three characteristics.

-1. Separation of a signal into periodic and aperiodic signals
+1. Separation of a signal into quasi-periodic and quasi-aperiodic signals
-2. Real-time processing caused by the simple structure
+2. Real-time processing with the simple structure
-3. Linearity which enables linear analyses and control
+3. Linearity that enables linear analyses and control

-The PASF can be used for control engineering, which realizes periodic/aperiodic state feedback control and periodic/aperiodic motion control.
+The PASF can be used for harmonic noise elimination and periodic/aperiodic separation control.

 [1] Hisayoshi Muramatsu and Seiichiro Katsura, “Periodic/Aperiodic Motion Control Using Periodic/Aperiodic Separation Filter,” IEEE Transactions on Industrial Electronics, vol. 67, no. 9, pp. 7649-7658, Sep.
 2020.
 (https://ieeexplore.ieee.org/abstract/document/8858034)